rrose11/kaggle_hm_recommendations/README.md

 **Problem premise:** H&M provided 2 years of customer transaction data, and our goal was to recommend the 12 articles each customer was most likely to purchase in the 7 days immediately after the end of the training set (9/23/20 - 9/29/20).

-**My approach:** I used a two-fold approach to build my final recommendations: 1) I generated a list of potential candidates for each possible customer, and 2) I used a Gradient Boosting Decision Tree (GBDT) Ranker model to sort those candidates for each customer, and selected the top 12 highest-scored options as my recommendations.
+**My approach:** I used a two-fold approach to build my final recommendations:
+1) I generated a list of potential candidates for each possible customer
+2) I used a Gradient Boosting Decision Tree (GBDT) Ranker model to sort those candidates for each customer, and selected the top 12 highest-scored options as my recommendations.